 The loans in which we tend to invest typically pay interest at rates which are determined periodically on the basis of LIBOR plus a premium.
 The loans in which we expect to invest are typically made to U.S. and, to a limited extent, non-U.S. (including emerging market) corporations, partnerships and other business entities which operate in various industries and geographical regions.
 These loans typically are rated below investment grade.
 Securities rated below investment grade are often referred to as "high-yield" or "junk" securities, and may be considered a higher risk than debt instruments that are rated above investment grade.
+We intend to target loans that generally bear annual interest at a rate of LIBOR plus a risk-adjusted premium based on our underwriting of between 10% and 18% (with a LIBOR floor).
+We may make investments with interest rates that differ from our target rates and will periodically reassess our target rates in light of prevailing market conditions.
+In particular, it is expected that LIBOR will be discontinued after [2021], and in that regard we will reassess our target rates to seek to achieve a similar risk/reward profile utilizing successor benchmark rates or other interest rate terms as we determine to be appropriate.

 We expect to invest in loans made primarily to private leveraged middle-market companies with approximately \$5 million to \$50 million of earnings before interest, taxes, depreciation and amortization, or "EBITDA."
 Our business model is focused primarily on the direct origination of investments through portfolio companies or their financial sponsors.
 We expect that our investments will generally range between \$5 million and \$40 million each, although we expect that this investment size will vary proportionately with the size of our capital base.
-We have an active pipeline of investments and are currently reviewing over \$400 million of potential investments in varying stages of underwriting.
+We have an active pipeline of investments and are currently reviewing \$[] million of potential investments in varying stages of underwriting.